-Prior to the delivery of the qualification you must register each learner with CIH AO.
+Prior to the delivery of the qualification, you must register each learner with CIH AO.
 A fee is payable for each learner.
-It is the responsibility of the centre to pay these fees and you will be invoiced for the required amount following receipt of the registration forms.
-The list of fees is available on our website at the following link: http://www.cih.org/ao/centrefees
+The list of fees is available on our website at the following link: www.cih.org/education/qualifications/deliver-our-qualifications.
+For more information on terms of payment please refer to our invoicing policy.